Gideon: Rabbinic commentary

 According to Louis Ginzberg's Midrash anthology The Legends of the Jews: "Elated by the victory over Sisera, Israel sang a hymn of praise, the song of Deborah, and God, to reward them for their pious sentiments, pardoned the transgression of the people.
 But they soon slipped back into the old ways, and the old troubles harassed them.
 Their back-sliding was due to the witchcraft of a Midianite priest named Aud.
 He made the sun shine at midnight, and so convinced the Israelites that the idols of Midian were mightier than God, and God chastised them by delivering them into the hands of the Midianites.
 They worshipped their own images reflected in the water, and they were stricken with dire poverty.
 They could not bring so much as a meal offering, the offering of the poor.
 On the eve of one Passover, Gideon uttered the complaint: "Where are all the wondrous works which God did for our fathers in this night, when he slew the first-born of the Egyptians, and Israel went forth from slavery with joyous hearts?"
 God appeared unto him, and said: "Thou who art courageous enough to champion Israel, thou art worthy that Israel should be saved for thy sake."

-To explain why the 300 men who brought water to their mouths with their hands were chosen to fight, while those who lapped the water directly or bowed down were not chosen, some rabbis explain that lapping directly is disgraceful and similar to a dog, while bowing down resembles idolatry.
+To explain why the men who brought water to their mouths with their hands were chosen to fight, while the others who lapped the water directly or bowed down were not chosen, some writers explain that lapping directly is disgraceful and similar to a dog, while bowing down resembles idolatry.
+Those who were faithful were allowed to depart.

-According to The Legends of the Jews: "..In the high priest's breastplate, Joseph was represented among the twelve tribes by Ephraim alone, not by Manasseh, too.
-To wipe out this slight upon his own tribe, Gideon made an ephod bearing the name of Manasseh.
-He consecrated it to God, but after his death homage was paid to it as an idol.
-In those days the Israelites were so addicted to the worship of Beelzebub that they constantly carried small images of this god with them in their pockets, and every now and then they were in the habit of bringing the image forth and kissing it fervently."